Hes-Siemelink/hes-release-demo-integration/doc/tutorial.md

   if __name__ == '__main__':
       unittest.main()
   ```
-* This code provides a simple test suite for the Base64Decode class which converts a Base64 encoded string to plain text.
+This code provides a simple test suite for the Base64Decode class which converts a Base64 encoded string to plain text.

-* To run the test suite, Then, open a terminal or command prompt and navigate to the root directory of project.
-Finally, run the following command:
+To run the test suite, open a terminal or command prompt and navigate to the root directory of project.
+Run the following command:

-* Unix/macOS
+Unix/macOS:

-  * ```python3 -m unittest discover tests ```
+    python3 -m unittest discover tests

-* Windows
+Windows:

-  * ```py -m unittest discover tests ```
+    py -m unittest discover tests

-* This command will execute the test suite and report the results in the terminal.
+This command will execute the test suite and report the results in the terminal.
 If all tests pass, you should see an output like this:

-* ``` Ran 3 tests in 2.658s OK```
+    Ran 3 tests in 2.658s OK

 ### _(Optional) Explains how to run integration tests in container test framework_